 Julie Wright, MFT

 Julie is a licensed psychotherapist working with infants, children and adults, exploring attachment, mindfulness and empathic communication.
-Her background is in infant mental health and child psychology, with a specialization in baby and child sleep issues.
-She created the content and curriculum for the Wright Parent & Me classes in Los Angeles.
+Her background is in infant mental health and child psychology, with a focus on baby and child sleep issues.
+She created the content and curriculum for the Wright Parent & Me classes in LA.
 Julie trained at Cedars Sinai Early Childhood Center and co-founded a program for parents and babies from 0-3 at LA Child Guidance Clinic.
 She believes development is optimized and relationships thrive when there is an emotional connection.
-Her background also includes the “school of life,” as the mother of a son who is now in college.
+Her background also includes the “school of life,” as the mother of a young adult son.

 Caren Gitlin, LCSW

 Caren Gitlin, LCSW, is a mother of two young boys and has been a child and family therapist, specializing in early childhood development, for 15 years.
 Caren has worked with young children with social, emotional and behavioral challenges at Cedars Sinai in the Cheerful Helpers Child and Family Study Center.
 She has worked in private practice including individuals, play therapy and social skills groups for children and parent support groups.
 It was during her first year of being a mom that Caren realized she wanted to help support parents during this exciting and challenging time in their lives.
 Caren started leading mommy and me groups and fell in love with helping moms and dads navigate the sometimes bumpy road of parenthood.